Biometris/statgenSTA/cran-comments.md

-## Release containing some minor fixes and improvements in the documentation
+## Release containing some minor fixes and improvements in the documentation.

 ----